Last updated on November 12th, 2021 at 11:52 pm

-If you wanted to make a lot of gingerbread men to use as gift tags, I would suggest cutting them out of a manila folder.
+To make lots of gingerbread men for use as gift tags, I’d suggest cutting them out of a manila folder.

 To make the printable gingerbread man pattern into a sturdy template, print it on card stock, or print and trace onto cereal cardboard before cutting out.

-- craft foam, manilla file folder, felt, or card stock
+- craft foam, manilla file folder, felt, fabric or card stock

 - craft foam bow or thin ribbon to tie a bow

-- small amount of embroidery floss thread or gold cord to make the hanger
+- embroidery floss or gold cord to make the hanger

 - pencil with eraser